alonitac/DevOpsBootcampUPES/multichoice-questions/linux_intro.md

-# Linux - The very beginning - multichoice questions
+# Linux - Intro- multichoice questions

 The `ls` command is used to list directory contents.
 Use the `ls --help` command and the below sample invocations to answer the next 4 questions.